Selected and Translated by Ikram Hawramani

-When you fear the creation, you become paranoid and run away from it.
+When you fear the creation, you become paranoid and run away from them.
 But when you fear the Lord Almighty, you find peace in Him and move closer to Him.

 How can one be sensible who sells Paradise with all that it contains for the pleasure of an hour?

-The worldly life from its beginning to its end is not worth an hour’s sorrow, let alone a lifetime’s.
+The worldly life from its beginning to its end is not worth an hour’s sorrow.

 Reflect upon the words of the Quran and you will see a King to Whom belongs all dominion and to Whom all praise is due.
 The reins of all matters and affairs are in His hands, they originate from Him and find their conclusion through Him.
 He is established upon the seat of His kingdom, nothing is hidden from Him in any region of His domain.
 He is All-Knowing about what is in the hearts of His servants, knowing their secrets and what they show publicly.
 He alone has the power to manage the affairs of the kingdom; He hears and He sees, He gives and He withholds, He rewards and He punishes, He honors and He humiliates, He creates, gives sustenance, causes death, causes life, grants and arranges.
 All matters come from Him, the smallest and the greatest, and all matters find their conclusion with Him; they do not move by the amount of an atom except by His permission, and no leaf falls except that He has knowledge of it.

 When the servant sees that his forelock and the forelocks of all other servants are in the hands of God, steering them where He wishes, he will stop fearing them, wishing things from them, or putting them on pedestals, but will see them as dominated and mastered servants.
-When he sees himself like this, his poverty and needfulness toward God become a required attribute of his existence, and when he sees people like this, he will stop feeling needful toward them and will not put his hope and expectations in them.
+When he sees himself like this, his poverty and needfulness toward God become a required attribute of his existence.
+And when he sees people in this way, he will stop feeling needful toward them and will not put his hope and expectations in them.
 In this way his monotheism, reliance and servitude become true and sincere.